Chitra-devulapalli/Pallet-Detector/README.md

 ### Model Development:
 - **YOLOv11 Model**: Trained to detect pallets in images.
 The performance is similar to how the annotated data looks.
+Note - changing the model to ONNX format deteriorated the performance considerably.
+Both the models are included.
 ![Screenshot from 2024-11-15 17-08-14](https://github.com/user-attachments/assets/908f4b6d-ba0d-4ee7-aeec-2de910c4fde1)

 - **U-Net Model**: Developed for semantic segmentation to distinguish pallets from the background.
 This performance again was similar to that of the annotations.